chadymorra/chadymorra.github.io/index.md

 >The passphrase cannot be passed on from Grub to initramfs so we will need to enter our passphrase twice: one time for grub to unlock the  encrypted root partition and another time for initramfs, the reason for that is that we currently do not have a secure way to pass our passphrase from GRUB down to initramfs unless we can embedd our secure key file in our initramfs, then we only need to enter our passphrase once.

->The passphrase cannot be passed on from Grub to initramfs so we will need to enter our passphrase twice: one time for grub to unlock the  encrypted root partition and another time for initramfs, the reason for that is that we currently do not have a secure way to pass our passphrase from GRUB down to initramfs unless we can embedd our secure key file in our initramfs, then we only need to enter our passphrase once.

 ### what about SWAP?
   - we will have our swap encrypted with a random key file from /dev/urandom and reinitialized at boot (no suspend-to-disk).